 Confidential Information: the terms of this Agreement, and any information identified by the disclosing party as confidential or which the receiving party reasonably ought to know is confidential in light of the nature of the information or the circumstances of its disclosure.

 Data Protection Legislation: all applicable data protection and privacy legislation, including but not limited to the Data Protection Act 2018, the General Data Protection Regulation ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, and any successor legislation to the GDPR or the Data Protection Act 2018, as applicable.

-Order: If Customer is buying Services directly from Canonical: Customer's order for Services which incorporates this Agreement and identifies Customer's name, contact information, Services, Fees, and Term.
+Order: If Customer is buying Services directly from Canonical: Customer's order for Services which incorporates this Agreement and identifies Customer's name, contact information, Services, and fees.
 An Order may be in the form of a statement of work.
-If Customer is buying Services through Canonical's reseller: Customer's agreement to purchase the Services and pay applicable Fees.
+If Customer is buying Services through Canonical's reseller: Customer's agreement to purchase the Services and pay applicable fees.